Colorado vs. Arizona NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Colorado and its opponents have scored at least 46.5 points just twice this year.
+- Colorado and its opponents have combined for 46.5 points just two times this year.

-- Saturday's total is 15.9 points higher than the combined 30.6 PPG average of the two teams.
+- The combined points per game average of the two teams, 30.6, is 15.9 points fewer than Saturday's over/under.

-- The 55.4 points per game these two squads have surrendered to opponents this season are 8.9 more than the 46.5 over/under in this contest.
+- The 55.4 points per game these two squads have surrendered to opponents this season are 8.9 more than the 46.5 total in this contest.

-- Buffaloes games this season feature an average total of 48.9 points, a number 2.4 points higher than Saturday's over/under.

 Colorado Stats and Trends

-- Thus far this season Colorado has one win against the spread.
+- So far this year Colorado has one win against the spread.

 - Colorado's games this year have gone over the total in one out of four opportunities (25%).